saleem144/security/persistence.md

 ## Create a new user

-The most obvious, but not so subtle way is to just create a new user (if you are root, or someone with that privilege) .
+The most obvious, but not so subtle way is to just create a new user \(if you are root, or someone with that privilege\) .

+we can use adduser to add a user account.
+Ideally we should also add our new user to the sudoers group so we have root privileges.

 ```
 adduser pelle